 Secondly, and perhaps more gravely, Democrats face an “unintentional gerrymander”, a structural disadvantage they may have crafted themselves.
 The data show that Democrats have become clustered in tight geographic areas, weakening their influence over the inherently geographically controlled House.
 This is commonly attributed to a phenomenon called sorting, the process by which partisans move to areas where they feel they fit in.
 For Democrats, this concentrates their electoral power in compact urban areas.
 Republicans, on the other hand, spreading out their influence over massive swaths of sagebrush and pick up a disproportionate number of seats.

 It is likely that both of these hypotheses explain the Democrats’ geographic electoral disadvantage.
-Despite the cause, it remains true that the electoral map is heavily tilted towards the GOP, causing big problems for Dems in picking up the right amount of seats.
-We see some evidence of this trouble emerge in 2012, 2014, and 2016.
+Despite the cause, it remains true that the electoral map is heavily tilted towards the GOP, causing big problems for Democrats in picking up the correct number of seats.
+I see some evidence of this trouble emerge in 2012, 2014, and 2016.
 In the graphic above there is a noticeable national overperformance for the GOP.
 In sum, it is possible that in 2018 the Democratic Party faces such a harsh national map that past indicators won’t be reliable in predicting the Democratic Party’s performance.

-To remedy this issue, I employ and improve another of Bafumi et. al’s models that takes into account individual level seat characteristics and combines them with what we estimate about the national environment.
+To remedy this issue, I employ and improve another of Bafumi et. al’s models that take into account individual-level seat characteristics and combines them with what I estimate about the national environment….

 … by combining individual district-level information with national electoral preferences

-Ultimately, we want to use the model to obtain individual forecasts for every congressional district, counting up each party’s seats to get our final projection of who will control the House.
-To do that we use the following variables in two models used to predict how Democrats have performed in every House election since 1952 (technically not every district election; only ones where two major-party candidates have run against each other are counted):
+Ultimately, I want to use the model to obtain individual forecasts for every congressional district, counting up each party’s seats to get our final projection of who will control the House.
+To do that I use the following information to predict the Democratic/Republican margin of victory in each seat.

 - A variable indicating whether the seat has an incumbent running, or if it’s open, and whether that incumbent is a Democrat or a Republican